Brenbrit/Team_CSC403_Scrum_1/README.md

 ### New characters and character select screen - John
 Users are met with a character select screen when opening the game.
 Depending on their choice, the character chosen will be used for the duration of their play time.
 Characters are: MrPeanut, Toucan_Sam, Doughboy, and Martin. `Program.cs` now calls on `FrmCharSelect.cs` rather than `FrmLevel.cs` now.

+### New playable levels
+Users will be able to play a different character based on which level they select.
+Each level has it's own theme and enemies.
+The levels are as follows: IESB, Jungle, City, and Bakery.

+### Health Packs
+When colliding with health packs found on each level of the game, the player will heal 15 hp.